Corks, exotic 4-manifolds and knot concordance: Proofs of the main results

 \begin{remark}[Extension of the main construction] For simplicity, we defined the cork $(V_m,g_m)$ and the pattern knots $P_{n,m}$ and $Q_{n,m}$ in the case where $m$ is an integer.
-Clearly, we can extend these definitions to the case where $m$ is a half-integer.
-Moreover, we can similarly prove our results for any positive half-integer $m$.
-We remark that $(V_{\frac{1}{2}}, g_{\frac{1}{2}})$ is the same cork as $(\overline{W}_1, \overline{f}_1)$ in \cite{AY1}. \end{remark}
+Clearly, we can extend these definitions to the case where $m$ is a half-integer, and we can similarly prove our results for any positive half-integer $m$.
+We remark that $(V_{\frac{1}{2}}, g_{\frac{1}{2}})$ is the same cork as $(\overline{W}_1, \overline{f}_1)$ in \cite{AY1}.
+As pointed out by a referee, our cork $(V_m,g_m)$ coincides with the cork $(\overline{C}_h,\tau)$ $(h=-m)$ earlier introduced by Auckly-Kim-Melvin-Ruberman \cite{AKMR}.
+We remark that many more examples can be constructed by using Proposition~\ref{prop:hook}, which is introduced in the next section. \end{remark}